erol1098/NCD-Prescription-System-Demo/README.md

 The following are the main functionalities of this smart contract:

 1. Prescription is done by the doctor and write on blockchain,
-2. Pharmacist take the prescription from blockchain,
+2. Pharmacist takes the prescription from blockchain,
-3. Pharmacist approve the prescription through blockchain,
+3. Pharmacist approves the prescription through blockchain,
-4. View prescription and approval.
+4. Reach prescription info and approval info.

 ## 📦 Installation